sychonet/gitrelease/README.md

 # GitRelease
-Automate process to generate release note for git projects.
+CLI tool to automatically generate release note for git projects.

 ## Overview
 In git projects generally while writing release notes for a new tag following steps are used: